 Clean Energy Jobs Bill: Cap and Invest

-TAKE ACTION Support the Clean Energy Jobs Act to tell our Senators to Support this important bill.
+TAKE ACTION Support the Clean Energy Jobs Bill to tell our representative to support this important bill.
 Call or email Today.

 Studies show that Oregon is now facing multiple, and significant threats from climate change to people’s health, jobs, and the economy.
 Oregonians want practical action to slow climate change, and transition faster to clean energy and greater energy efficiency in our state.
 While weather patterns may vary in any particular year, we are now seeing the trends that scientists have long predicted.
 Record heat, reduced water supply, increases in fires, worsening air quality, new insect infestations – all this threatens our quality of life, our health, and our businesses and jobs.

 This year, our representatives have a chance to take significant action on climate pollution while also boosting our local economies.
-The Clean Energy Jobs Act would help reduce greenhouse gas pollution that is a major cause of climate change.
+The Clean Energy Jobs Bill would help reduce greenhouse gas pollution that is a major cause of climate change.
 It could also create thousands of jobs by encouraging investment in cleaner energy sources, greater energy efficiency, and upgrading rural infrastructure threatened by climate change.
 In addition, it would keep more of the money we spend on energy working for us inside our state, instead of enriching giant out-of-state companies and CEOs.
 The Clean Energy Jobs bill would achieve these goals in a way that reduces the impact on Oregon residents while asking the largest polluters to do their fair share.

-As our elected leaders are considering the Clean Energy Jobs Act, and as it goes through the legislative process, the following standards must be met:
+As our elected leaders are considering the Clean Energy Jobs Bill, and as it goes through the legislative process, the following standards must be met:

 - A limit or ‘cap’ is set on climate pollution limits Oregon’s share of climate pollution based on the best available science.
 In 2017, scientifically-based reductions means a reduction of pollution to limit an increase in earth’s average temperature to less than 2 degrees C by 2100.
 The cap should steadily decline, allowing less pollution every year, with interim targets until 2050.